 The MID will tell you if your car is insured.
 You can also use AskMID to find out who your car insurance is with - along with a few other details of your policy.
 But that will cost you £4.

 The police also use the MID to check if a vehicle is insured.

 It can take a while for your policy to show up in the search.
 But don't worry.
 If this happens, your policy is still valid.

 Checking your car insurance is free.
 Just go to AskMID, and type in your car's registration number.

-The problem crops up because the Motor Insurance Database isn't updated very often, sometimes it can take a little while for your details to show The police's Automatic Number Plate Recognition (ANPR) database can also sometimes be slow to update.
-Sometimes new policies are only added once per week (and unfortunately there's nothing we can do to speed it up).
+Because the Motor Insurance Database isn't updated very often, sometimes it can take a little while for your details to show The police's Automatic Number Plate Recognition (ANPR) database can also sometimes be slow to update.
+Sometimes new policies are only added once per week (and unfortunately there's nothing we can do to speed it up!).

 If you're buying short-term car insurance, there's a chance your policy won't be added to the MID in time.

-Because of this, we send your policy details to the MID as quick as we can.
+Because of this, we send your policy details to the MID as quickly as we can.
 But the MID can be slow to update, whoever you buy your insurance with.

 Some of our customers have been pulled over by the police because of this - but don’t worry, as long as you are insured you have nothing to worry about

 If you're pulled over, and your insurance isn't listed on the MID, don't panic.
 It is not a legal requirement to show up on the MID.
 From the moment you buy your Cuvva policy, your insurance is valid.
 Your policy documents are your proof of cover - so just show them to the police officer.